 Jindo dogs are well adapted to domestic life.
 They are happy going on 10-30 minute walks multiple times a day, and enjoy a regular exercise schedule.
+This makes them excellent apartment dogs, as long as they get outside to expand and explore their territory every day.
 Due to their high prey drive, extreme caution and training is recommended in trusting a Jindo off leash.
 Naturally, they are drawn to expanding their territories.
 Expect plenty of stops on walks for marking and sniffs as they love to investigate.
 Jindo can keep up with most long distance hikes depending on the temperature outside.
 Though they aren’t naturally drawn to fetch, some Jindo can be taught to do so.

 Tips for Exercising your Jindo